Thank you for your response

 Our representative will get in touch with you shortly.

-Application Programming Interface (API) enables the taxpayers or their GSPs to interact with the e-invoice system.
-This article discusses the process to set up an API system for e-invoicing.
+Application Programming Interface (API) enables taxpayers or their GSPs to interact with the e-invoice system.
+This article covers details about API registration in e invoice generation.

 API is an Application Programming Interface.
-It is a software intermediary which enables two applications to interact with each other.
+Every taxpayer should ensure to obtain API registration in e invoice.
+API is a software intermediary which enables two applications to interact with each other.
 Under e-invoicing, APIs help in communication between taxpayers or their GSPs (GST Suvidha Providers) and the e-invoice system.

-Benefit: APIs facilitate the smooth transmission of data between the taxpayers accounting system and the e-invoice system.
+APIs facilitate the smooth transmission of data between the taxpayers’ accounting system and the e-invoice system.
 A taxpayer needs to just enter the data in its accounting software, and thereafter the APIs will transfer data to the e-way bill and GST portals and back to the ERP or accounting software.
+Following are the benefits of API registration in e invoice –

 Configuring the ERP/accounting software as per the requirements of the e-invoicing system is a must.